 Paragon currently administers three tests: the Canadian English Language Proficiency Index Program (CELPIP) Test, the Canadian Academic English Language (CAEL) Assessment, and the Language Proficiency Index (LPI) Test.

 The CELPIP Test is offered in two versions including one version for applicants for permanent residence in Canada and one version for applicants for Canadian citizenship.
-The CELPIP Tests for Canadian permanent residence and citizenship have been officially designated by Citizenship and Immigration Canada as evidence of English language proficiency.
+The CELPIP Tests for Canadian permanent residence and citizenship have been officially designated by Immigration, Refugees and Citizenship Canada as evidence of English language proficiency.

 The CAEL Assessment is a standardized academic test that is accepted for entrance to academic institutions across Canada and the United States as well as to several international institutions.
 The test is also accepted at a number of professional associations, including the Canadian Veterinary Association, the Royal Architectural Institute of Canada, the Immigration Consultants of Canada Regulatory Council (ICCRC), and TESL Ontario.

 The LPI Test is offered for placement in or admission to post-secondary institutions in British Columbia or Alberta or for membership in a number of professional associations.
 Paragon also develops, delivers, and licenses in partnership with other organizations written and online study materials, test preparation programs, and test delivery and registration software.

 Our Growth and Investment in Test Research and Development:

 In the past five years Paragon has grown very significantly.
 This growth can be evidenced by the following advancements in Paragon’s size, influence, and scope: